linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 There are a number of things we want to understand about these instruments.
 What are they?
 How do they work and what do they cost?
 If you enter into a forward contract, futures contract, or option, what obligations or rights have you acquired?
 Payoff and profit diagrams provide an important graphical tool to summarize the risk of these contracts.

 Once we understand what the basic derivatives contracts are, what can we do with them?
-Among other things, they can be used to provide insurance, to convert a stock investment into a risk-free investment and vice versa, and to speculate in a
+Among other things, they can be used to provide insurance, to convert a stock investment into a risk-free investment and vice versa, and to speculate in a variety of ways.

-From Derivatives Markets, Third Edition, Robert McDonald.
-Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice Hall.
-All rights reserved.

-variety of ways.
 Derivatives can often be customized for a particular purpose.
 It is interesting to see how corporate risk managers can use derivatives, and some reasons for doing so.

 This chapter introduces the basic derivatives contracts: forward contracts, call options, and put options.
 These fundamental contracts are widely used, and serve as building blocks for more complicated derivatives.
 We explain here how the contracts work and how to think about their risk.
 We also introduce an extremely important tool for analyzing derivatives positions—namely, payoff and profit diagrams.
 The terminology and concepts introduced in this chapter are fundamental.